edotau/sticklebackCipher/README.md

 # sticklebackCipher
 # A collection of scripting software used in the stickleback project
-#*Marine Assembly: From Pacbio, Nanopore, 10x Genomics, and Hic
+-Marine Assembly: From Pacbio, Nanopore, 10x Genomics, to HiC -Lastz work flow: axt to chain, to netted chains
-#*Lastz to chain work flow
-#*Gatk SNP calling work flow
+-GATK SNP calling work flow